If you’re starting an ecommerce business you’ve probably designed a beautiful website, worked on your product lists and prepared a marketing plan.

 - Additional Features

 If you’re looking to add payment functionality to your existing website, shopping cart, billing system, or application, then Helcim can help.
-Our all-in-one platform includes a payment gateway API that allows you to easily authorize credit card payments in real time.
+Our all-in-one platform includes a payment gateway API that allows you to easily authorize credit card payments in real-time so you can authorize new payments, void transactions, and manage your batches all from one place.
 Learn more here.